pplg-smk-metland/metschoo-library/README.md

 - ~~set up TypeScript~~
   - ~~add types~~
   - ~~set up config for dynamic imports (`@`)~~
+- move buku API implentation details in a Pinia store
 - implement unit testing with Vitest

 In the future we would also like to write a full documentation of some sorts.